Capncavedan/isolator/README.md

 #### Database initialization

-`rake db:setup` will load the schema
+`rake db:setup` will load the schema.

+`rake db:seed` will run a script to populate the development database with example data.

 #### How to run the test suite